miracl/amcl/swift/readme.txt

 AMCL is very simple to build for Swift.

+This version supports both 32-bit and 64-bit builds.
+If your processor and
+operating system are both 64-bit, a 64-bit build will probably be best.
+Otherwise use a 32-bit build.

 First - decide the modulus and curve type you want to use.
-Edit rom.swift where indicated (3 places).
+Edit rom32.swift

+or rom64.swift where indicated.
 You will probably want to use one of the curves whose details are already in there.
+You might want to "raid" the rom file from the C version of the library for more curves.

 Three example API files are provided, mpin.swift which supports our M-Pin (tm) protocol, ecdh.swift which supports elliptic curve key exchange, digital signature and public key crypto, and rsa.swift which supports the RSA method.
-The first  can be tested using the TestMPIN.swift driver programs, the second can be tested using TestECDH.swift, and the third with TestRSA.swift
+The first  can be tested using the TestMPIN.swift driver programs, the second can be tested using TestECDH.swift,

+and the third with TestRSA.swift

-In the rom.swift file you must provide the curve constants.
+In the rom32.swift/rom64.swift file you must provide the curve constants.

 Several examples are provided there, if you are willing to use one of these.

-To run inside Xcode simply copy all of the .swift files into a project, and execute the main program.
-This runs TestRSA, TestECDH and TestMPIN in that order.

-For a quick jumpstart from a terminal window - first edit TestMPIN.swift, TestRSA.swift and TestECDH.swift where indicated
+For a quick jumpstart:-

+Copy rom32.swift to rom.swift for a 32-bit build.

+If using Xcode, load all of the swift files into a project.
+In "Build Options", under "Swift Compiler - Custom Flags", set the compilation condition D32.
+Then build the project.

+For a 64-bit build copy rom64.swift instead, and set D64 in Xcode.

+Then build
+and run the program main.swift

-From a terminal window in a /lib directory create a dynamic library using the command
+Alternatively from a terminal window in a /lib directory create a dynamic

+library using the command

-swiftc big.swift rom.swift dbig.swift rand.swift hash256.swift hash384.swift hash512.swift fp.swift fp2.swift ecp.swift ecp2.swift aes.swift gcm.swift fp4.swift fp12.swift ff.swift pair.swift rsa.swift ecdh.swift mpin.swift -Ounchecked -whole-module-optimization -emit-library -emit-module -module-name amcl
+swiftc -DD32 big.swift rom.swift dbig.swift rand.swift hash256.swift hash384.swift hash512.swift fp.swift fp2.swift ecp.swift ecp2.swift aes.swift gcm.swift fp4.swift fp12.swift ff.swift pair.swift rsa.swift ecdh.swift mpin.swift -O -Ounchecked -whole-module-optimization -emit-library -emit-module -module-name amcl

 This creates the files